Jour4ney/MIGRANTS-HUB2/README.md

 ## Site Structure

 Migrants Hub is a site that consists of 4 main pages which are presented in the navigation menu.
-The main landing page is the [about us]() page with primary information.
-The user may then opt to navigate to any of the other pages ([services](), [useful links]() and [contact]()).
+The main landing page is the [homepage]() page with primary information.
+The user may then opt to navigate to any of the other pages ([about us](), [services]() and [contact]()).
 The navigation menu sticks to the top of each page to allow easy access for users to navigate.

 ### Wireframes

 I created basic wireframes of how I wanted the layout of the site to look on different devices.
 This was done using [Balsamiq](https://balsamiq.com/).

-* Wireframes were created for the about us, services, useful links and contact page.
+* Wireframes were created for the homepage, about us, services and contact page.
 The layouts for the other pages were adopted from these so I did not find it neccessary to create separate wireframes that were nearly identical.
 * The final version of the site differs in some ways due to changes that were made during the development.
     * The biggest difference
     * This change was made to